 These traces show that Andromeda was feeding from its plane of satellite galaxies, at right angles to the remnants previously known about.
 This surprised astronomers, as the plane is so fragile it should be torn apart by Andromeda’s gravity within a billion years or so, yet the galaxy appears to have been feeding from it for at least 10-billion-years.

 However, these dwarf galaxies are only an appetiser.
 The main course is due to arrive when Andromeda and our own Milky Way collide and devour each other to become one giant galaxy.
+Find out more about this in our guide to the Andromeda-Milky Way collision.

 “The Milky Way is on a collision course with Andromeda in about four billion years, so knowing what kind of a monster our galaxy is up against is useful in finding out its ultimate fate,” says Mackey.